 Causes of Green Hair Algae

-Unfortunately, no matter what kind of system you have, fish + sunlight = algae.
-It only takes one cell to start growing a healthy population.
-Even if you use a UV sterilizer on your water coming in with any new additions, you may have a cell or two stuck to a fish, coral or other invertebrate, who cannot be "sterilized" with UV light.
+Unfortunately, no matter what kind of aquarium system you have, fish + sunlight = algae.
+It only takes one cell of this simple plant to start growing a large population of stringy greenery.
+Even if you use a UV sterilizer on the water coming in with any new additions to your tank, you may have a cell or two of algae stuck to a fish, coral, or other invertebrate, which cannot be sterilized with UV light.
 Proper quarantine may help, but it is no guarantee.

-Fish breakdown dietary protein to release ammonia in both saltwater and freshwater systems.
-Your biological filtration convert ammonia into nitrite and finally, nitrate.
+Fish break down dietary protein to release ammonia in both saltwater and freshwater systems.
+Your biological filtration converts ammonia into nitrite and finally, nitrate.
 This nitrate is used as a food source by plants and algae.
 The more food for the algae, the more algae you can expect to have.
 The nitrate accumulates in the aquarium water unless it is removed by water changes.
-You can remove excess nitrate by performing more frequent or increase the volume of your water changes.
-It is highly recommended to use a gravel siphon to remove excess food and debris from the bottom of your tank.
+You can remove excess nitrate by performing more frequent water changes or increasing the volume of your water changes.
+It is highly recommended to use a gravel siphon weekly to remove excess food and debris from the bottom of your tank.

 In saltwater tanks, coral supplements such as phosphates can also provide food for algae.
-If you have a saltwater tank, but no corals, switch to a non-coral saltwater mix in order to keep your levels low.
+If you have a saltwater tank, but no corals, switch to a non-coral saltwater mix in order to keep your levels of phosphates low.
 If you have corals and still have a problem with high phosphates, you may have to use a combination of coral and non-coral salt mixes to keep your corals happy and your algae from growing out of control.